SubhamAkhuli/Ecommerce-Website/README.md

-# Ecommerce Website

-This is a README file for an ecommerce website project.

 ## Description

 The ecommerce website is an online platform where users can browse and purchase products.
 It provides a user-friendly interface for customers to view product listings, add items to their cart, and complete the checkout process.